Fred159/RoboticsND-Follow-me-deeplearning/README.md

 ![result5](https://github.com/Fred159/RoboticsND-Follow-me-deeplearning/blob/master/Project%20Image/20181126_151134.jpg)

+* One of the question from udacity is"whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required?"
+ans: Of course this model can't be used to recognize the cat,dog.
+This model is only trained to recognize human.
+If we wan't to recognize the cat or dog, we need to train the network with specific image and labeled image of cat or dog.

 #### 5. Problems
 * Deep learning processing is so slow.
 So it needs many time to tune paramter, however as long as change one parameter, it needs several hours to confirm the result.